elizaespinoza/tudo-sob-controle/README.md

 ## Exercícios

-### Exercício 1
+### Exercício 1: Fork e clone do repositório do curso!

-1. Crie um repositório no GitHub com o mesmo nome que seu nick no GitHub.
+1. Faça um fork do repositório do curso.

 - Opções

-…or create a new repository on the command line
+> …or create a new repository on the command line

 ```bash
 echo "# tudo-sob-controle" >> README.md